humanwhocodes/computer-science-in-javascript/src/data-structures/linked-list/README.md

 // get the index of a value
 let index = list.indexOf("foo");

-// convert to an array
-let array1 = [...list.values()];
+// convert to an array using iterators let array1 = [...list.values()];
 let array2 = [...list];

-// remove an item at the given index list.remove(0);
+// remove an item at the given index and return the data that was removed let data = list.remove(0);

 // remove all items
 list.clear();
 ```

 ## Note on Code Style